godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 * It's not open source, which is a deal-breaker as mentioned above.
 * It's much larger than our importer, we only net 12,000 lines of code (the FBX SDK is over 50 MB - that's bigger than Godot!).
-* We can't modify the behaviour to improve performance or increase flexibility.
+* We can't modify the behavior to improve performance or increase flexibility.
 * Our importer is faster than the official SDK.
 * It requires a lot of work.
 Much like the work we have done with FBX we'd just be repeating work for example with mesh conversion.
 * It's a bad move to support it if we don't know what the code is doing, especially when we care about importing things optimally, especially for creating a reliable 3D workflow.